On January 6, panel subpoena 6 other Trump associates in investigation - ExBulletin

 Thompson said the committee issued new subpoenas to Bill Stepien, director of the Trumps 2020 re-election campaign; Jason Miller, senior campaign advisor; Angela McCallum, National Campaign Executive Assistant; John Eastman, a lawyer who advised the former president; Michael Flynn, a former Trump national security adviser who spoke with Trump before the insurgency; and Bernard Kerik, who the committee said paid for the hotel rooms that served as command centers before January 6.

-In the days leading up to the January 6 attack, former allies and advisers closest to the president waged a campaign of disinformation about the election and planned ways to stop the Electoral College’s vote counting ”, Thompson said.
-“The select committee needs to know all the details of their efforts to overturn the election, including who they spoke to in the White House and Congress, what ties they had to rallies that turned into a riot, and who paid for it all. “
+In the days leading up to the January 6 attack, former allies and advisers closest to the president waged a campaign of disinformation about the elections and planned ways to stop the Electoral College’s vote count, ”he said.
+Thompson said.
+“The select committee needs to know all the details of their efforts to overturn the election, including who they were talking to in the White House and Congress, what ties they had to the rallies that turned into a riot and who paid for it all. ”

 The subpoenas come after the panel has already demanded documents and testimony from several other Trump advisers, some who cooperated and others not.
 The House voted last month to despise longtime Trump ally Steve Bannon after refusing to comply with his subpoena.
 Trump himself is fighting the investigation in court.